devedse/DeveMazeGenerator/README.md

 ### Things this project tought me:
 * Enums are default ints, this means they take up 32-bit (or 4 bytes) in memory when placed in an array.
+* 64-bit projects can use way more memory.
+* You can use the option "AllowVeryLargeObject" to allow bigger objects.
 * Booleans are 1 byte in memory size.
 * A BitArray can be used to store 8 booleans in 1 byte.
 * How to implement different maze generation algorithms.